viam-soleng/opc-ua-client/README.md

 # OPC UA Client modular resource

 This module implements an OPC UA client using the Viam sensor api.
-It allows you to connect to an OPC UA server and read its attributes.
+It allows you to connect to an OPC UA server and read/write its attributes.
 The module is work in progress and additional features are planned to be implemented.
 As always, please provide feedback and suggestions wherever applicable!